acmeyer/Conjoint-PDF-Generator-App/README.md

   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

-Once Heroku is down creating your app it will show the 'Manage App' or 'Open App' buttons.
+Once Heroku is down creating your app it will show the 'Manage App' or 'View' buttons.
 Your app lives at a URL of the form https://*your-app-name*.herokuapp.com.

 ### AWS S3